|

 that if an accurately calculated drop was given, that related to the prisoner’s

 weight, then their neck should be broken and death be fast and pain free.
-Amazingly he persuaded the authorities at Lincoln to let him
+Amazingly he persuaded the authorities at Lincoln to let him carry

-carry out Frederick’s hanging.
-Perhaps after the
+hanging.
+Perhaps after the execution of

-execution of Priscilla Biggadyke, the previous hanging at Lincoln in 1868,
+Priscilla Biggadyke, the previous hanging at Lincoln in 1868, the governor there, Mr.

-the governor there, Mr. Foster, was only too willing to give Marwood a try so
+Foster, was only too willing to give Marwood a try so as to avoid the wholly

-as to avoid the wholly distressing scene that he had had to witness.
-An account of this execution can be found here.
+distressing scene that he had had to witness on that occasion.
 He and the sheriff were able to select the

 hangman as there was no Home Office (Prison Commission) list of approved